-Investing for retirement can seem daunting.
-With so many retirement plan options, and even more jargon that comes with the territory, it’s no wonder people can start to feel anxious when figuring out how to invest in their 401(k) properly.
-Luckily, the first step is easy—all you have to do is start saving your money and putting it in a retirement account.
+Investing for retirement might seem daunting.
+With so many retirement plan options, and even more jargon that comes with the territory, it’s no wonder some people feel anxious when figuring out how to properly invest in their 401(k).
+Luckily, the first step is easy—signing up for a 401(k) retirement account through your employer is often as simple as filling out a form.

 As for the rest?
 Investing in your 401(k) doesn’t have to be complicated.
-From understanding your investment options, to choosing your portfolio, to common mistakes to avoid, I’ve broken down how to invest for retirement so that you can start understanding how it works and do it on your own.
-Here’s everything you wanted to know about your 401(k).
-Learn the basics here, and start to feel confident in knowing you’re building a retirement nest egg.
+From understanding your investment options and choosing your portfolio, to common mistakes to avoid, this article breaks down how and when to invest for retirement.

 5 Steps to Setting Up Your 401(k)